AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Dr. Ballou quotes Domitian, Bishop of Galatia, as probably a Universalist (AD 546), who is reported by Facundus to have written a book in which he declares that those who condemned Origen have
-\"condemned all the saints who were before him, and who have been after him.\"[^376]
+Dr. Ballou quotes Domitian, Bishop of Galatia, as probably a Universalist (AD 546), who is reported by Facundus to have written a book in which he declares that those who condemned Origen have "condemned all the saints who were before him, and who have been after him."[^376]

 ## Diodore, Bishop of Tarsus.